-In the view of Forest Dhamma, these four objects of Satipatthana are complete within the body and the Heart.
+In the view of Forest Dhamma, these four objects of satipaṭṭhāna are complete within the body and the Heart.
 This does not mean that the external is unnecessary.
-One will only see clearly when one has cultivated the Satipatthana to the stage where one has already consolidated all the objects into the Dhammanupassana.
-Here, the Citta is not interested in seeking after the other external objects to support it in the investigation.
-It will solely concentrate the investigation on the body and the Citta which is the appropriate way of remedy and correction in accordance with the way of the Four Satipatthana which are completely contained within the body and the Citta.
+One will only see clearly when one has cultivated the satipaṭṭhāna to the stage where one has already consolidated all the objects into the dhammanupassanā.
+Here, the citta is not interested in seeking after the other (external) objects to support it in the investigation.
+It will solely concentrate the investigation on the body and the mind which is the appropriate way of remedy and correction in accordance with the way of the Four Foundations of Mindfulness which are completely contained within the body and the heart.

-However, in the beginning stage of investigation, every object, both internal and external, becomes a necessary object of investigation due to the Citta's attachment to these things.
-But as one approaches the stage of relinquishing, each Sabhava will correspondingly lose its importance.
-Even the body, Vedana, Citta, and Dhamma, the necessary Dhamma of Satipatthana, must be relinquished.
-They should not be attached to or carried as a burden of the Heart.
-They all must be relinquished at the stage where one has fully investigated with the Anatta Dhamma.
-One will return to investigate these objects again in the future, but then only as Vihara Dhamma, the Dhamma of enlivenment during the present, and as Dittha Dhamma, the Dhamma seen and penetrated when the Citta has already passed beyond but is still in possession of the Khandha.
+However, in the beginning stage of investigation, every object, both internal and external, becomes a necessary object of investigation due to the citta's attachment to these things.
+But as one approaches the stage of relinquishing, each sabhāva will correspondingly lose its importance.
+Even the body, vedanā, mind, and dhamma (the necessary dhammas of satipaṭṭhāna) must be relinquished.
+They should not be attached to or carried as a burden for the Heart.
+They all must be relinquished at the stage where one has fully investigated with the truth of not-self (anattā-dhamma).
+One will return to investigate these objects again in the future, but then only as vihāra-dhamma, the 'dhamma of enlivenment' during the present, and as diṭṭha-dhamma, the dhamma seen and penetrated when the citta has already passed beyond but is still in possession of the khandhas.

-The cultivator who relentlessly concentrates on the Satipatthana will experience different kinds of the 'unusuals' and marvel within the Heart as he progresses along.
-When it is time to attain to the 'Fruit' of Dhamma that is appropriate for the 'Cause' that has been properly cultivated, the fruit will appear by the various stages, such as: Sotapanna, Sakadagami, Anagami, and Arahant without any doubt.
+The cultivator who relentlessly concentrates on the satipaṭṭhāna will experience different kinds of the splendor and marvel within the Heart as he progresses along.
+When it is time to attain to the 'Effect' of Dhamma appropriate to the 'Cause' that has been properly cultivated, the Fruit15 will appear by the various stages (Sotāpanna, Sakadāgāmī, Anāgāmī, and Arahant) without any doubt.

-Therefore, please note that both the Four Satipatthana and the Four Ariya Sacca are the same means that deliver one from Dukkha.
-They only differ in name, but are one and the same under the principle of nature.
-Both the cultivators of the Four Satipatthana and the Four Ariya Sacca are doing the same kind of work because Dukkha, Samudaya, Nirodha, and Magga, and the body, Vedana, Citta, and Dhamma, are the same Sacca Dhamma - the truth.
+Therefore, please note that both the Four Satipaṭṭhāna and the Four Noble Truths are the same means that deliver one from dukkha.
+They differ only in name and are one and the same under the principle of nature.
+Both the cultivators of the Four Satipaṭṭhāna and the Four Ariya Sacca are doing the same kind of work because dukkha, samudaya, nirodha, and magga, and the body, vedanā, citta, and dhamma, are the same Sacca-Dhamma - the truth.
 This is similar to a factory where there are many workers performing the various kinds of work.
 But all the profits belong to the factory.